“Financial Abundance” Section Overview

 Just like a tomato plant, you get some fruit for a short while, and then the plant dies.
 Trust me, don’t go there.
 Plant your orchard, do the work, pick apples for years.

 A major advantage to Internet marketing is that it is very fluid and flexible.
-So, if you’re selling hoverboards on Amazon (along with 10,000 other people), and then the market dries up (after the hoverboards start catching on fire), you can start selling cellphone cases or whatever you want.
+So, if you’re selling hoverboards on Amazon (along with 10,000 other people), and then the market dries up (after the hoverboards start catching on fire, which happened), you can start selling cellphone cases or whatever you want.
 In literally ten days or less, you could be marketing a new product.
 Once you learn the basics of how to create and test ads and squeeze pages, how to create Websites, how to setup and manage autoresponders, etc., then you can apply those skills to any product or service.

 Think about the businesses that have been part of America for a long time, in some cases more than a century, and which are now in dire straits.
 Sears departments stores, started in 1886, in trouble.
 May Co., founded in 1877, gone in 2005.
 J.C Penney, founded in 1902, wobbling.
 Or how about Blockbuster video stores?
 Remember them?
 At its peak in 2004, Blockbuster consisted of nearly 60,000 employees and over 9,000 stores.
 Now they’re gone.